liulab-dfci/TRUST4/README.md

 The primary input to TURST4 is the alignment of RNA-seq reads in BAM format(-b), the file containing the genomic sequence and coordinate of V,J,C genes(-f), and the reference database sequence containing annotation information, such as IMGT (--ref).

-TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.out is in fasta format for the annotation of the consensus assembly.
+TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.fa is in fasta format for the annotation of the consensus assembly.
 And trust_cdr3.out reports the CDR1,2,3 and gene information for each consensus assemblies.

-Each header of trust_annot.out is split into fields:
+Each header of trust_annot.fa is split into fields:

 	consensus_id consensus_length average_coverage annotations